Double-coset zeta functions for groups acting on trees: Introduction

 where $s$ is a complex variable.
 By~\cite[\S I.1, Theorem~3]{hari}, this series converges in some half-plane $\{s\in \C\mid \Real(s)>\alpha\}$ and the function it determines is called the \emph{double-coset zeta function of $(G,H,K)$}.

 Zeta functions initially arose in number theory, although nowadays they are also an established tool in studying groups, rings and algebras (see M.~du~Sautoy's survey~\cite{mds:intro} for motivation).
 In group theory, the seminal work of F.~Grunewald, D.~Segal, G.~Smith~\cite{gss:zeta} initiated the study of numerous zeta functions associated to finitely generated nilpotent groups or profinite groups.
 Double-coset zeta functions have been one of the first instances of zeta functions in the class of totally disconnected locally compact (= t.d.l.c.) groups which are possibly neither discrete nor profinite.
 Their introduction was motivated by an interesting behaviour at $s=-1$.
-I.~Castellano, G.~Chinello and T.~Weigel~\cite{ccw:zeta} have provided examples of unimodular t.d.l.c.~groups $G$ with a compact open subgroup $K\leq G$ for which the meromorphic continuation of $\zeta_{G,K,K}(s)$, evaluated at $s=-1$, recovers the Euler--Poincaré characteristic $\widetilde{\chi}_G$ of $G$ (in the sense of~\cite[\S5]{ccw:zeta}).
+I.~Castellano, G.~Chinello and T.~Weigel~\cite{ccw:zeta} have provided examples of unimodular t.d.l.c.~groups~$G$ with a compact open subgroup $K\leq G$ for which the meromorphic continuation of $\zeta_{G,K,K}(s)$, evaluated at $s=-1$, recovers the Euler--Poincaré characteristic $\widetilde{\chi}_G$ of~$G$ (in the sense of~\cite[\S5]{ccw:zeta}).
 Namely, one has

-where $\mu_K$ denotes the left Haar measure on $G$ normalised with respect to $K$.
+where $\mu_K$ denotes the left Haar measure on~$G$ normalised with respect to~$K$.
 A pair $(G,K)$ for which~\eqref{eq:chi-1} holds is said to satisfy the \emph{Euler--Poincaré identity}.

-The connection between growth series and Euler--Poincaré characteristics is not an isolated phenomenon, see for instance~\cite{dym:thin,gri:lang,smy:eul} or the introduction of~\cite{ccw:zeta}.
+The connection between growth series and Euler--Poincaré characteristics is not an isolated phenomenon, and usually it gives rise to surprising connections between two apparently unrelated objects.
+The reader is referred, for instance, to~\cite{dym:thin,gri:lang,smy:eul} or the introduction of~\cite{ccw:zeta} for some remarkable examples.
 One of the main goals of the present paper is to prove that the Euler--Poincaré identity holds in two relevant classes of unimodular t.d.l.c.~groups acting on trees.
 More generally, we present a systematic study of the double-coset zeta functions for groups (not necessarily t.d.l.c.)~acting on trees, including convergence criteria and explicit formulae.

+\begin{conv} In what follows, every graph $\Gamma=V\Gamma\sqcup E\Gamma$ is meant in the sense of J-P.~Serre~\cite{ser:trees}, and~$V\Gamma$ and~$E\Gamma$ denote the set of vertices and the set of edges of~$\Gamma$, respectively (cf.~Section~\ref{sus:graph}).